ABOUT THE COMPANY

 Consultations are available via Skype.
 Skype sessions are very helpful for clients located outside of the Houston area or that need a quick refresh for certain issues/situations that do not require trainer observation and interaction.

 In addition to obedience training, pet sitting services are available.

 ABOUT THE OWNER

 First let me say - I LOVE MY JOB!
 I started my life on a ranch.
 Animals of all shapes and sizes were an important part of my life.
 I spent many years in Corporate America.
 In 2017, I made the decision to change careers and work with animals full time.
 In 2018, I obtained my first dog obedience training certification - ABCDT.
 In, 2019, I obtained my second certification - CPDT-KA.
-I have designed the training program to take the basic obedience foundation skills taught in our program and apply them to problem solving strategies that pet parents experience in their day to day lives.
+I have designed the training program to take the basic obedience foundation skills taught in our program and help pet parents apply them to problems experienced in their day to day lives.
 One of the reasons I founded Wishes and Wags was to find ways to help families develop strong bonds with their pets and manage behaviors such as jumping, excessive barking, leash pulling, nipping, anxiety, and some types of aggression - such as fear aggression.
 Sadly, these behaviors are some of the primary reasons pets are abandoned or surrendered to shelters and rescues.
-I see that first hand.
-In my spare time, I volunteer at a wonderful shelter.
-I also work directly with a rescue in Texas.
+Helping shelter and rescue dogs stay in their forever homes is my passion.
+This passion is shows up in some of the programs I offer.

 Education is so important to me.
 I am a member of the Association of Professional Dog Trainers and the International Association of Animal Behavior Consultants.
 I am always searching for new techniques to use in my training program as well as new information to pass along to my clients.